 The CPU's ability to deal with billions of basic arithmetical operations per second means it needs to be fed data at a very high rate.
 The data that supplies the CPU's appetite is held in short-term storage.
-This takes the form of Random Access Memory chips, or RAM.
+On most computer systems, this takes the form of Random Access Memory chips, or RAM.
 The data the CPU needs to access is held in RAM.
-It is then moved to the processor along a path called a bus (think of a bus as a many-laned highway for binary digits).
+It is then moved to the processor along a path called a bus (think of a bus as a 32 lane highway for binary digits).
 The CPU makes the necessary calculation on a small number of bits, and the result of the calculation is shuttled along the bus back to the RAM memory, where it is held in storage.
 The cycle is then repeated.